openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 <{{examples/request/verification_spid_document_biometric.json}}

-## Verification of Claims by trust framework with a document and include attachments
+## Verification of Claims by trust framework with a document and attachments

 <{{examples/request/verification_aml_with_attachments.json}}